Palm Beach County Fire Rescue: Special Operations

 The department has two Special Operations apparatus located at stations 19 and 34.
 These multipurpose units function as Heavy Rescues, Hazmat units, and Mobile Command Centers on extended operations.
-Members of Special Operations are responsible for Hazardous Materials (Hazmat), Dive Rescue, Confined Space Rescue, and High Angle Rescue response, and they assist the Sheriff's Office's Explosive Ordnance Disposal Team.
-Many members are also trained in Trench Rescue, Structural Collapse Rescue, and Vehicle Machinery Rescue (VMR).
+Members of Special Operations are responsible for responding to Hazardous Materials (Hazmat), Dive Rescue, and Technical Rescue calls, and they assist the Sheriff's Office's Explosive Ordnance Disposal Team.
+Being certified Florida Urban Search & Rescue (FLUSAR) Rescue Specialists, they are trained to the technician level in Confined Space Rescue, High Angle Rescue,Trench Rescue, Structural Collapse Rescue, and Vehicle Machinery Rescue (VMR).
 Each Special Operations station houses a Squad, a Rescue, and a Heavy Rescue.
 Station 34, which is the headquarters for Battalion 9, also houses the Special Operations Battalion Chief, the Special Operations EMS Captain, and the Heavy Rescue Equipment vehicle, TRT 34.

 Aerial Operations

 All Ladder and Truck companies are Quints that incorporate ladder capabilities along with pumper functions.
 These aerials carry Rope Rescue equipment, a large complement of saws, vehicle stabilization equipment, air lift bags, and assorted pneumatic and electrical tools that are not carried by Engine companies.
-All personnel assigned full-time to aerial stations are certified at a minimum in Rope Rescue operations and Aerial operations.
+All personnel assigned full-time to aerial stations are certified at a minimum in Rope Rescue operations and Aerial operations, while the majority of personnel are certified Florida Urban Search & Rescue (FLUSAR) Rescue Specialists.
 Personnel assigned full-time to station 57 (Boca Raton) and station 73 (Belle Glade) are also certified Rescue Divers.
 Aside from Special Operations, these are the only 2 stations in the department with regional Dive Rescue teams.